Ask a Lawyer: Can Bankruptcy Clear Lawsuit Judgments?

 Talk to a Bankruptcy Lawyer About the Best Option

-As you can see, bankruptcy can get very complicated, especially when issues like property liens are involved.
-That's why it's best to speak with a local bankruptcy attorney about your options and the steps you should take to best protect your property.
+Bankruptcy filings and bankruptcy law can become complicated, especially when issues like property liens are involved.
+Self-help is an option, but it's best to speak with a local bankruptcy attorney who knows the Bankruptcy Code for legal advice about protecting your personal property.

 Bankruptcy is not the only debt relief option available to you.
-The attorney you meet with can explain other courses of action as well.
+The attorney you meet with can also explain other courses of legal action.